Local World War II veteran to take Honor Flight

 He was awarded the Purple Heart after getting hit by shrapnel during the night.

 Amberg was discharged from the Army at Ft.
-Francis in Warren, Wyoming in October of 1945.
+Francis in Warren, Wyoming, in October 1945.
 Upon returning home, he got a job with the Wellington Police Department, which he stayed with for a few years before taking a job working security for Boeing in Wichita.

-He and his first wife, Doris, had two daughters, Robin, who still lives in Wellington, and Jackie, who is no longer living.
-After his first wife died, he married his current wife, Margaret, who is now in a nursing home.

-Amberg will have a guardian, Eric Ryker, who will stay with him from the time he departs Eisenhower Airport in Wichita, throughout his D.C. trip and will arrive back home with him.